Metro-Goldwyn-Mayer cartoon studio: CinemaScope (1953–1957)

 Tex Avery was a perfectionist: he worked extensively on his films' stories and gags, revised his animators' drawings, and was even known to cut frames out of the final Technicolor answer print to sharpen the comedy timing.
 The strain of overwork caused Avery to quit MGM in May 1950, after completing Rock-a-Bye Bear (not released until 1952 because of MGM's cartoon backlog).
-Former Walter Lantz and Disney director Dick Lundy were brought in to head Avery's unit.
+Former Walter Lantz Productions and Disney director Dick Lundy were brought in to head Avery's unit.
 Lundy completed one Droopy and ten Barney Bear cartoons before Avery returned in October 1951 and reassumed his role as director from Lundy, starting with Little Johnny Jet (released in 1953).

 Avery directed eleven more cartoons for MGM, many of them showing the heavy influence of the newly popular UPA studio and its simplified designs.
 In March 1953, MGM temporarily closed down the cartoon unit, thinking that the growing trend for 3D films would bring an end to the animated cartoon.
 Avery himself did not leave the studio until June, working with co-director Michael Lah on two more cartoons, Deputy Droopy and Cellbound, which Lah completed with the Hanna and Barbera staff (working during the most part of 1953 for commercials, as a predecessor of H-B Enterprises) during the closure.
-Avery went on to join the Walter Lantz staff the following February, while Lah went on to do commercial animation work.
-Because of the backlog of completed MGM cartoons, the cartoons Avery completed during his second tenure at the studio were not released until after he left again; Cellbound was not released until 1955.
+Avery returned to Walter Lantz Productions the following February, while Lah went on to do commercial animation work.
+Because of a large backlog of completed MGM cartoons, the cartoons Avery completed during his second tenure at the studio were not released until after he left again; Cellbound was not released until 1955.

-Meanwhile, after the studio reopened in 1954, budget cuts required Hanna and Barbera to reduce the level of detail in their Tom and Jerry shorts (a precursor of what was to come), and to also begin doing one "cheater" short per year composed mostly of footage from previously released cartoons.
+Meanwhile, after the studio reopened in 1954, budget cuts required Hanna and Barbera to reduce the level of detail in their Tom and Jerry shorts (a precursor of what was to come), and to also begin doing one "cheater" short per year composed mostly of reused footage from previously released cartoons.
 That year, Hanna and Barbera directed Pet Peeve, the first MGM cartoon in the new widescreen CinemaScope process, which had been was devised as a means to keep audiences attending movie theatres in the wake of the popularity of television.
-Pet Peeve, released in late 1954, was followed by a sporadic number of CinemaScope Tom and Jerrys, with several other Tom and Jerrys being dual-released in standard format and in CinemaScope.
+Pet Peeve, released in late 1954, was followed by a sporadic number of CinemaScope Tom and Jerry shorts, with several other Tom and Jerry shorts being dual-released in standard format and in CinemaScope.
 After Pecos Pest (released in 1955), all MGM cartoons were released in CinemaScope.
 Six previous MGM cartoons, among them Hugh Harman's Peace on Earth, were remade in CinemaScope.
 Like the original Peace on Earth in 1939, its 1955 remake, Good Will to Men, was nominated for the Academy Award for Best Short Subject (Cartoons).